arinmis/my-experiments/prefix-sum/README.md

     normalArray =  [5, 2, 8, 9]
     prefixArray =  [5, 7, 15, 24]

-    // If we asked sum of range [0, 3], array zero indexed and range inclusive, we should do this: sum = 0
+    // If we were asked to find sum of range [0, 3], array zero indexed and range inclusive, we would do this: sum = 0
     for (i=0; i<=3; i++)
         sum = normalArray[i]